Odds and Ends: How to handle bizarre, perplexing, and straight-up strange auto insurance claims

 The answer can be just as perplexing as the circumstances surrounding the claim.

-The oddest of odd claims
+The oddest of odd insurance claims

 Car insurance isn’t just there to protect us from accidents, and insurance industry literature is chock full of strange stories about drivers filing bizarre claims.